 With these details established, it’s time to look at some of the most successful players the event has seen to date.
-Tiger Woods is no surprise the heavy favorite, but he will be facing a field of uncertainty.
+Brooks Koepka will be the man to beat, but he will be facing a field of uncertainty.

 Who’s Won the Most Open Championships?

-An event such as the British Open gathers quite a bit of steam, but the big question remains — who has won the event the most and are they in the field today?
+An event such as the British Open gathers quite a bit of steam, but the big question remains — who has won the event the majority of times and are they in the field today?
 It’s a good question.
-For starters, no home player has won since 1999 when Paul Laurie managed to land the title and excite the home crowd.
+For starters, Shane Lowry was the first golfer to win the British Open on his home island and, before him, no other home player has won the event on his home soil since 1999 when Paul Laurie managed to land the title and excite the home crowd.

 Tiger Woods is definitely one of the bigger names as well.
 Woods has landed three separate titles in recent times, making him one of the most dangerous golfers on the green turf.
-The U.S. also holds the total number of wins, with 44 total victories going to the new world, 41 to Scottish players, and finally 22 ending up with British players.
+The US also holds the record for the total number of wins, with 44 total victories going to the new world, 41 to Scottish players, and finally 22 ending up with British players.
 Woods hasn’t won since 2006, but he did a back-to-back victory in 2005 and 2006, which is still quite impressive.
-Meanwhile McIlroy has one of the more resent victories.
+Meanwhile, McIlroy has one of the more recent victories.
 Let’s have a look at the exact stats.

 It’s always a good idea to catch yourself up on all the facts.
-The British Open has had a diverse field of entrants these past 10 years and many champions have come to conquer the summits of the game, winning just the once.
+The British Open has had a diverse field of entrants these past 10 years and out of many champions who have come to conquer the summits of the game, no one was able to do it consecutively.
 Here’s a list of all the winners and the year they distinguished themselves in.